simonerom/iotex-docs/docs/libraries-and-tools.md

 ## Smart Contract

-The `iotx.Contract` class makes it easy to interact with smart contracts on the iotex blockchain.
-When you create a new contract object, you give it the json interface of the respective smart contract, and it will auto converts all calls into low-level ABI calls over RPC for you.
+The `iotx.Contract` class makes it easy to interact with smart contracts on the IoTeX blockchain.
+When you create a new contract object, you give it the JSON interface of the respective smart contract, and it will auto converts all calls into low-level ABI calls over RPC for you.

 This allows you to interact with smart contracts as if they were JavaScript objects.